ABOUT THE COMMUNITY

 Gender neutral housing is available.
 You must be 19 years or older or sophomore or above to live in Philippi.

-We are happy to have faculty member Carl Blue, Associate Professor of Technology, in residence, who works closely with the SENSE living learning community.
+We are happy to have faculty member Krista Meinersmann, Associate Professor in the School of Nursing, in residence.
+She works closely with the SENSE living learning community.